StuartLittlefair/PHY241/README.md

 with Jupyter 4 or newer.
 You can find installation instructions [here](http://jupyter.readthedocs.org/en/latest/install.html).

-The notebooks and associated data for all my courses can be downloaded [here](https://github.com/StuartLittlefair/PHY241/zipball/master).
+The notebooks and associated data for this course can be downloaded [here](https://github.com/StuartLittlefair/PHY241/zipball/master).
 Unzip the notebooks:

 ```